maithili-k/lsg-pbs/source/hello-world.rst

 Login to the User Interface
 ...............
-1. Login to the Life Science Grid (LSG) User Interface.
+1. Open a shell and login to the Life Science Grid (LSG) User Interface with the following command.
 We will login into the "kun" cluster located in Nijmegen:

   .. code-block:: console